-QASymphony / Blog / Introducing qTest 9: New tools for centralizing test automation and streamlining behavior-driven development
+QASymphony / Blog / Introducing qTest 9: New Tools for BDD Software Testing and Test Automation Management

 With the release of qTest 9, QASymphony has added two new tools to the qTest Platform: qTest Launch for test automation management and qTest Scenario Enterprise for streamlining behavior-driven development.
 These tools deliver new ways for development and QA teams to accelerate software test cycles and reduce time to market.
 Both tools are available to QASymphony customers now through the qTest 9 platform update.

 qTest Launch enables development and QA teams to scale test automation with a single interface for scheduling and running automated tests, configuring test machines and reporting on all scheduled tests.
 With qTest Launch, testing teams can centrally configure and manage automated testing across automation frameworks and tools.

 Centralized test automation: Execute all automated tests from a single interface, kick off tests individually or in bulk and centrally maintain all test machines and configurations.

 Integration across frameworks and tools: Leverage any open source or proprietary framework or tool, from Selenium and Appium to Cucumber, Junit or Unit Test frameworks, to Postman, Jmeter or Neotys.
 Use your own test machines or execute tests against an emulation service such as SauceLabs, all while maintaining centralized control.

 Enhanced visibility: Track automated tests across multiple machines, quickly access the latest test automation run results and drill down into the status of specific projects with filters and customizable dashboards.

 Increased test automation coverage: Tie automated test results directly to business requirements through an integration with Jira, and quickly determine test coverage with status traceability to each requirement.